oscarotero/psr7-middlewares/README.md

 ### ImageTransformer

-Uses [imagecow/imagecow](https://github.com/oscarotero/imagecow) to transform the images on demand.
+Uses [imagecow/imagecow 2.x](https://github.com/oscarotero/imagecow) to transform the images on demand.
 You can resize, crop, rotate and convert to other formats.
 Use the [the imagecow syntax](https://github.com/oscarotero/imagecow#execute-multiple-functions) to define the available sizes.

 To resize or crop images on demand, use the size as filename prefix.
 For example, to get the "small" value of the image `avatars/users.png`, the path is: `avatars/small.user.png`.

+There's also support for [Client hints](https://www.smashingmagazine.com/2016/01/leaner-responsive-images-client-hints/) to avoid to serve images larger than needed (currently supported only in chrome and opera).

 ```php
 use Psr7Middlewares\Middleware;